JoshDSommer/nativescript-slides/README.md

 - **pageIndicators : boolean** - If true adds indicator dots to the bottom of your slides.

-- **indicatorsColor : string** -  color of the indicator dots.

-- **interval : integer** -  value is in milliseconds.
-The suggested use case would be for a Image Carousel or something of that nature which can change the image for every fixed intervals.
-In unloaded function call `page.getViewById("your_id").stopSlideshow()` to unregister it (your_id is the id given to `<Slides:SlideContainer>`), it can be restarted with `startSlidShow`.

 - **disablePan : boolean** - If true panning is disabled.
 So that you can call nextSlide()/previousSlide() functions to change the slide.
 If slides is used to get details about users like email, phone number, username etc. in this case you don't want users to move from one slide to another slide without filling details.

 - **pagerOffset : string** - Margin-top for the pager.
 Number or percentage, default 88%.